fbpx

 Foreigner Homicides in the Aburrá Valley Over the Past Decade

-According to an early 2018 article in the El Colombiano newspaper, 50 foreigners were murdered in the decade in the Aburrá Valley from 2007 to 2017.
-So, this is an average of one foreigner homicide every 2.4 months.
+In the past, and according to a 2018 article in the El Colombiano newspaper, 50 foreigners were murdered in the decade in the Aburrá Valley from 2007 to 2017.
+So, this was an average of one foreigner homicide every 2.4 months in that period.

 The reasons for these homicides vary but the majority were related to street robberies, drugs and sex tourism and crimes of passion.

-In Medellín, the comunas with the highest counts of foreigner homicides over the past decade were El Poblado (10), Laureles-Estadio (10) and Belén (6), which are three of the most popular neighborhoods for foreigners living in Medellín.
+In Medellín, the comunas with the highest counts of foreigner homicides over the past decade were El Poblado, Laureles-Estadio and Belén, which are three of the most popular neighborhoods for foreigners living in Medellín.

-Colombian police, photo by National Police of Colombia
+Security in Medellín and Expat Safety Tips, photo of Police by National Police of Colombia

-Colombian police, photo by National Police of Colombia
+Security in Medellín and Expat Safety Tips, photo of Police by National Police of Colombia

-Details of the North American Homicides in Medellín
+Details of the North American Deaths and Homicides in Medellín

 We look in detail at each homicide to demonstrate that several of these victims reportedly resisted a robbery or were involved in shady activities such as drugs or prostitution.
 In some cases, details of these homicides are sketchy with a underlying cause not reported.